 Cards that charge an annual fee often lure new cardholders with juicy sign-up bonuses that can add up to hundreds of dollars in free travel or other perks.
 Some cards also waive their annual fees in the first year, making them even more lucrative.
 But they also frequently require a ton of spending in your first few months of card ownership.

-The more expensive the card, the more you typically are asked to spend to earn a bonus.
+The more expensive the card, the more you’re typically asked to spend to earn a bonus.
 For example, you could be asked to spend anywhere from $3,000 to $5,000 within the first 90 days of opening your new card.
 If you can’t afford to spend that much at one time, you could wind up foregoing the bonus altogether – or racking up more debt.
 At the same time, if you miss on earning the sign-up bonus, you miss one of the best opportunities to rack up a large number of points on the card at once.

 2. Do the bonus categories match your spending habits?